#Study_Abroad

 Job Prospects in Canada

-In recent years, Canada has emerged as a top destination for international students, not only for its quality education but also for the wide range of work opportunities available during and after studies.
-Recognized by Forbes and US News as the best G20 country for business operations, and ranked by The Economist Intelligence Unit as the third-best G7 country for business (2018–2022), Canada continues to attract students aiming for global career prospects.
-According to Statistics Canada (2021), approximately 60% of international students who worked during or after their studies became landed immigrants within 10 years of receiving their first study permit—highlighting strong pathways to permanent residency.
+In recent years, Canada has become a preferred destination for international students, not only for its world-class education but also for the abundant work opportunities available during and after studies.
+Renowned publications like Forbes and U.S. News have ranked Canada as the top G20 country for business operations, while the Economist Intelligence Unit projected Canada to be the 3rd best G7 country for business between 2018 and 2022.
+According to Statistics Canada (2021), approximately 60% of international students who worked during or after their studies became landed immigrants within 10 years of receiving their first study permit.
+This reflects Canada’s strong support for international talent and the promising pathway to permanent residency (PR) through education and employment.

 Job Roles Average Salary in CAD per year